Skip to content

 Code: None

-Keywords: Image-to-Point Cloud Registration, Mamba/SSM, Reinforcement Learning for Layer Selection, Focus-Sweep, Multi-Scale Interaction
+Keywords: Image-to-Point Cloud Registration, Mamba/SSM, RL Layer Selection, Focus-Sweep, Multi-scale Interaction

 TL;DR

-This paper abstracts the human observation process of "first scanning broadly, then examining in detail" into a two-stage Focus-Sweep paradigm.
-It replaces Transformer with Mamba for image-point cloud interaction and uses reinforcement learning to dynamically determine the number of interaction layers at each scale, achieving SOTA in I2P registration on RGB-D Scenes V2 and 7-Scenes.
+This paper abstracts the human observation process of "glancing first, then examining block-by-block" into a two-stage Focus-Sweep paradigm.
+It replaces Transformer with Mamba for image-to-point cloud interaction and utilizes reinforcement learning to dynamically determine the number of interaction layers at each scale, achieving SOTA performance in I2P registration on RGB-D Scenes V2 and 7-Scenes.

 Background & Motivation

-Background: The mainstream approach for image-to-point cloud (I2P) registration has shifted from "detect-then-match" to a "detection-free" coarse-to-fine framework, such as 2D3D-MATR, B2-3D, and CA-I2P.
-These methods rely on multi-scale features and Transformer cross-attention to establish patch-level correspondences, followed by PnP+RANSAC for pose estimation.
+Background: The mainstream pipeline for image-to-point cloud (I2P) registration has transitioned from "detect-then-match" to "detection-free" coarse-to-fine frameworks, such as 2D3D-MATR, B2-3D, and CA-I2P.
+These rely on multi-scale features and Transformer cross-attention to establish patch-level correspondences, followed by PnP+RANSAC to solve for the pose.

-Limitations of Prior Work: The authors identified two overlooked issues through experiments: (1) Stacking too many cross-attention layers leads to "attention drift," where small early-layer deviations are amplified (Matthew effect), increasing MMD.
-(2) While multi-scale designs alleviate some scale differences, they still suffer from scale ambiguity in repetitive texture scenes, causing mismatches.
+Limitations of Prior Work: The authors observed two overlooked issues through experiments: first, stacking too many cross-attention layers leads to "attention drift," where small deviations in early layers are repeatedly amplified (the Matthew effect), causing the MMD to actually rise.
+Second, while multi-scale designs alleviate some scale differences, scale ambiguity still occurs in scenes with repetitive textures due to similar features across different resolutions, leading to misalignments.

-Goal: (1) Design a cross-modal interaction mechanism more stable than Transformer cross-attention and capable of suppressing scale ambiguity.
-(2) Assign each scale an adaptive interaction depth, enabling the model to "stop when it has seen enough," akin to human behavior.
+Goal: (1) Design a cross-modal interaction mechanism that is more stable than Transformer cross-attention and capable of suppressing scale ambiguity; (2) Assign a data-adaptive interaction depth for each scale, allowing the model to "stop when it has seen enough," much like a human.

-Key Insight: Cognitive psychology suggests that humans perform cross-modal matching in two steps: first, global scale estimation and coarse scanning (Focus), followed by detailed block-wise comparison (Sweep).
-This sequential, directional, and memory-retentive process aligns naturally with SSM (Mamba)'s scanning mechanism.
-The decision of "how many times to look" is essentially a strategy optimizable via RL.
+Key Insight: Cognitive psychology indicates that humans perform two steps during cross-modal matching: first, global scale estimation and coarse scanning (Focus), followed by detailed block-by-block comparison (Sweep).
+This sequential, directional process with long-term memory naturally aligns with the scanning mechanism of SSM (Mamba).
+Determining "how many looks are enough" is essentially a policy that can be optimized via RL.

-Core Idea: Replace fixed-depth Transformer cross-attention with Mamba-based alternating Focus-Sweep interactions and RL-learned iterative depth at each scale.
+Core Idea: Replace fixed-depth Transformer cross-attention with Mamba-based alternating "Focus-Sweep" interactions and use RL to learn the iterative depth at each scale.

 Method